 Under the automated method of feed creation, you can use some third-party applications to do the work for you.
 These applications crawl your store and gain all the relevant information, filling up the feed automatically.
 This method is a good option when you are dealing with a wide variety of products in your feed.

-Now that you know the two processes lets look at the process of feed creation in detail.
+Now that you know the two processes, let’s look at the feed creation process in detail.

 Manual creation of Shopify product data

-To curate a manual data feed for your Shopify store, you must create a feed template file that can either be in a tab-delimited text or XML format.
-Lets have a look into the steps of creating a manual feed:
+To curate a manual data feed for your Shopify store, you must create a feed template file in either a tab-delimited text or XML format.
+Let’s have a look into the steps of creating a manual feed: